starkatt/Cocksmithing/cocksmithing.md

 It's a good idea to write down this measurement on the outside of the support shell (fine-tip sharpie works great).
 I find it clearest to record both the pour volume and the mold volume, e.g. "pour 10oz / actual 8oz".

 Dry the mold completely before attempting a production pour.
+For faster drying, you can use a heat gun or stick the glove mold in an oven on low heat -- temperatures under 300°F are unlikely to hurt the silicone.

 # Pouring a Toy